Advising EEA workers and self-employed people

 - entered the UK before 23:00 on 31 December 2020

-- s/he applied to the EU Settlement Scheme (EUSS) on or before 30 June 2021 or made a late application which has been accepted and
+- made an application to the EU Settlement Scheme (EUSS) on or before 30 June 2021 or made a late application which has been accepted, and either:

 - his/her EUSS application has not been finally determined.